Is Your Spouse a Heroic Snorer? 3 Tips to Quieter Sleep

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“I think it’s important to realize that snoring can be more than just an annoying noise,” Dr. Kominsky says.
+“It’s important to realize that snoring can be more than just an annoying noise,” says Dr. Kominsky.
 “It can be associated with obstructive sleep apnea, which is a serious issue that may need to be addressed.”

-Obstructive sleep apnea syndrome involves frequent breathing interruptions during the night due to airway obstructions.
-Obstructive sleep apnea is a serious disorder that can turn into a major health risk.
-Left untreated, sleep apnea can create an increased risk for stroke, high blood pressure and heart disease.
+Obstructive sleep apnea syndrome is a serious disorder that can turn into a major health risk and involves frequent breathing interruptions during the night due to blocked airways.
+If it’s left untreated, sleep apnea can create an increased risk for stroke, high blood pressure and heart disease.

 In general, snoring happens when the back of the roof of the mouth, called the soft palate, flutters and hits the back of the throat.

-To reduce the risk of snoring, Dr. Kominsky offers these tips:
+To reduce the risk of snoring, try to: